jndiogo/sibila/README.md

      nationality='American')
 ```

-Or to use OpenAI's GPT-4, we would simply replace the model's name:
+Or to use a remote model like OpenAI's GPT-4, we would simply replace the model's name:

 ``` python
 model = Models.create("openai:gpt-4")